-St. Mary's Falls Trail is a 5.2 mile lightly trafficked out and back trail located near Colorado Springs, Colorado that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, camping, and mountain biking and is accessible year-round.
+St. Mary's Falls Trail is a 6.3 mile moderately trafficked out and back trail located near Colorado Springs, Colorado that features a waterfall and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash